Modelling optimal implementation of an arbitrary $N$-qubit quantum gate within the generalized Bloch vectors formalism: Introduction

 The key problem for the practical implementation of different quantum applications tasks is finding an optimal action on a quantum system, which, depending on an optimal control goal, either leads a quantum system state to a target quantum state or ensures the optimal execution of a certain quantum operation.

-The analytical methods used in quantum control theory \cite{1,2,3,4,5} are based both on general principles \cite{6,7,9,10} of the mathematical theory of optimal control -- the Pontryagin maximum principle, the Bellman optimal control principle, and the Krotov method, and methods \cite{11,12,13} developed specifically for the optimal control over quantum systems.
+The analytical methods used in quantum control theory \cite{2,1,3,4,5} are based both on general methods \cite{6,6',7,9,10} of the mathematical theory of optimal control -- the Pontryagin maximum principle, the Bellman optimal control principle, the Krotov method, and the methods developed specifically for the optimal control over quantum systems, see \cite{5', 11,12,13} and references therein.

-Similarly, the numerical analysis of quantum optimal control problems involves the use of general numerical optimization algorithms, including those based on the Krotov method and various versions of gradient algorithms, as well as the numerical optimization algorithms developed specifically for the optimal quantum control problems, in particular, those presented in Section 3.1.2 of review \cite{1}.
+Similarly, the numerical analysis of quantum optimal control problems involves the use of general numerical optimization algorithms, including various versions of gradient-based and gradient-free algorithms, as well as the numerical optimization algorithms, developed specifically for the optimal quantum control problems.
+For details, see Section 3 in \cite{1}, Introduction in \cite{13'} and section 4.1 in \cite{13"} with the list of packages for Quantum Optimal Control.

-Due to the development of large-scale quantum processors, one of the current relevant research areas in the theory of optimal quantum control is the development of models for the optimal implementation (generation) of $N\geq1$ qubit quantum gates.
+Due to the development of large-scale quantum processors, one of the current relevant research areas in the theory of optimal quantum control is the development of models for the optimal implementation of $N\geq1$ qubit quantum gates.
 For this purpose, various approaches are applied.

-In the models, proposed in \cite{14,16,18}, the optimal generation of one-qubit and two-qubit quantum gates is based on bringing some initial $N$-qubit state within its evolution under control to the target state, which is specified by the action on this initial state of a quantum gate to be generated.
-In the frame of these models, a number of the used initial states varies from one in case of the optimal generation of one-qubit gate NOT in \cite{16} to three in case of generation of two-qubit gates \cite{18} and also $N$-qubit gates \cite{14}.
-The latter choice is due to the fact \cite{14} that though an $N$-qubit state is determined by $(2^{2N}-1)$ real parameters, in order to find a control optimally generating a quantum gate via bringing an arbitrary initial $N$-qubit state to the target one under the terminal cost functional specified by the distance between the final state and this target state - it is suffice to use exactly three special initial $N$-qubit states constructed in \cite{14}.
+In the optimal models, proposed in \cite{14,16,18}, the implementation (generation) of $N$-qubit quantum gates is based on bringing some initial $N$-qubit state within its evolution under control to the target state which is specified by the action on this initial state of a quantum gate to be generated.
+In the frame of these models, a number of the used initial states varies from one in case of the optimal realization of one-qubit gate NOT in \cite{16} to three in case of the optimal implementation of two-qubit gates \cite{18} and also, $N$-qubit gates \cite{14}.
+The latter choice is due to the fact \cite{14} that though a general $N$-qubit state is determined by $(2^{2N}-1)$ real parameters, in order to find a control optimally implementing a quantum gate via bringing an arbitrary initial $N$-qubit state to the target one due to the terminal cost functional specified by the distance between the final state and this target state --- it is suffice to use exactly three specific initial $N$-qubit states constructed in \cite{14}.